vishwakarma09/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 `^burst` takes an optional first parameter `once` which says split only into the first burst and then the leftover rest.

+`^burst` has a special burst value `digitsplit` which will split a number-text thing or a text-number thing into two pieces (text thing and number thing).
+This is good for splitting a currency thing lik USD25  or 25$.

 ### `^words ( someword )`